Luzifer/nginx-sso/README.md

     groups:
       admins: ["luzifer"]
       users: ["mike"]

+    # MFA configs: Username to configs mapping
+    mfa:
+      luzifer:
+        - provider: google
+          attributes:
+            secret: asdgsdfhgshf
 ```

 You can see how to configure the provider the example above: No surprises, just ensure you are using bcrypt hashes for the passwords, no other hash functions are supported.

 If `enable_basic_auth` is set to `true` the credentials can also be submitted through basic auth.
 This is useful for services whose clients does not support other types of authentication.

+When there is at least one MFA configuration provided for the user inside the `mfa` block the user will be forced to enter a MFA token during login or otherwise the login will fail.

 ### Provider configuration: Token Auth (`token`)